DREADLOCK EXTENSION QUESTIONS

 A: Our Standard Synthetic Hair, and Crocheted dread extensions are the closest to natural dreadlocks.
 These extensions will mimic natural hair tones.
 The difference between these two extensions is the way they are produced.
 Both extensions appear very convincing, however the Crocheted dreads are hand crocheted just as natural dreadlocks are.
 This results in a softer lock with the most realistic knotty looking appearance.

-Wool & Nylon dreads on the other hand do not mimic natural hair tones.
+Wool & Nylon dreads on the other hand do not mimic natural hair tones or texture.
 These soft dread extensions are best for adding color and decoration to your hair.
 Our Nylon dreads are our vegan tie-dye dread option and do not use any animal products.

 A: The braiding loop, or natural hair loop, is ideal for the braiding method of installation.
 This is a semi-permanent method of install meaning you can leave your extensions installed for up to 3 months, or take them out on a daily basis.
 The braiding method is the most natural looking method of installation if you have regular (non-dreaded) hair.